MEXICO CELLULAR CALLING TIPS

 ripped off.
 Also, check the procedures for Making Local and Long Distance Calls in Mexico.

-IMPORTANT TIPS FOR USING CELLULAR IN MEXICO:
+USING CELLULAR IN MEXICO:

 - In Mexico, The Calling Party Pays.
 With a Mexican phone or SIM, that means